interplexed/Mixed-Messages-Collaboration-Project/README.md

 ## Description
-Created in early 2024, this repository is a collaboratative production by intermediate-level skilled programmers, prompted by the Codecademy Full-Stack learning path's Mixed Messages group project.
+Created in early 2024, this repository is a collaborative production by intermediate-level skilled programmers, prompted by the Codecademy Full-Stack learning path's Mixed Messages group project.

 ## Project Objectives